 To test your speed, connect your device directly to the router using an ethernet cable and switch off any other devices you’re using.
 This will give you the best idea of the speed coming into your home.

 I’m not getting the speeds I expected – what’s going on?

 The speed achieved by our customers can vary for a range of reasons, including how much traffic there is on your local network and wider issues on the internet network across the UK and beyond.

 Ogi’s advertised download and upload speeds are achievable for at least 50% of our customers during peak hours (8.00pm-10.00pm every day).
 As these are average speeds, they’re not guaranteed.
 The minimum download speed you can expect to receive during peak time is around half your advertised speed.
 We are not able to guarantee a minimum upload speed to Ogi 150, Ogi 300 and Ogi 900 home customers.

-We constantly check and optimise the Ogi network, but you can also test your own speed using the Ogi Speed Test.
+We constantly check and optimise the Ogi network, but you can also test your own speed using an online Speed Test.

-If your actual speeds are significantly lower than expected, please let us know on 029 2002 0550 / [email protected] and if we aren’t able to improve things for you within 30 days then you can end your contract with us free of charge.
+If your actual speeds are significantly lower than expected, please let us know by phoning 029 2002 0550 or emailing [email protected] and if we aren’t able to improve things for you within 30 days then you can end your contract with us free of charge.

 We like to get things right, but if there’s a fault with your service, here’s what to do.

 There’s a fault with my service, what do I do?